fiji/Kappa/README.md

 ## Installation

-`FilamentDetector` is included with Fiji.
+`Kappa` is included with Fiji.
 Just open your image, then start the plugin with `Plugins ► Analyze ► Kappa - Curvature Analysis`.

 ## Documentation